 Baixa House actually won an award for its use of local materials such as the marble that you’ll find in the kitchen.
 Even the toiletries are from a local company, rather than the big names such as Aesop that you might expect to find.
 Let’s take a look inside…

 We stayed in apartment 4C, which is ideal for 2-3 people, as I believe the sofa actually pulls out to act as a second bed.
 One of the first things we noticed was there was no TV.
 Shock horror!
 We actually had to…talk…to each other.
 I joke.
 We don’t tend to watch TV when we’re away anyway unless it’s just on in the background as we get ready.
 I actually found it totally refreshing not to have one in the apartment so thank you, Baixa House.

 All of the 13 apartments are unique in their design and furniture which I think keeps Baixa House really interesting.
 I’ve already eyed up the next apartment I’d love to stay in on my next visit.

-Although they are labelled self-service apartments, your rooms are cleaned daily and breakfast is also left outside your room every morning to enjoy.
+Although Baixa House is labelled as self-service apartments, your rooms are cleaned daily and breakfast is also left outside your room every morning to enjoy.
 Homemade cakes, bread, jam, butter and cheese are among the options you can expect to find in your kitchen.
 The staff were ever so kind in supplying vegan cheese and milk for me too, a lovely gesture!

-Whilst the apartments are located on a busy street, the noise is minimal and both Charlie and I had a great sleep and much needed rest after lots of walking.
+Whilst the Baixa House apartments are located on a busy central Lisbon street, the noise is minimal and both Charlie and I had a great sleep and much needed rest after lots of walking.
 It was great to have extra space you don’t necessarily have in hotel rooms, and the balcony was a particular highlight for me.